RitamChowdhury/Titanic-Survival-Prediction/README.md

 - Jupyter

-**Problem Statement**: This is a binary classification to detect the survival or death of a passenger onboard the Titanic.
-The model predicts predicts the death or survival of a new passenger.

 **Introduction:**
 RMS Titanic was a British passenger liner that sank in the North Atlantic Ocean in the early hours of 15 April 1912, after colliding with an iceberg during its maiden voyage from Southampton to New York City.
 There were